Trump says coronavirus 'peak in death rate' likely in 2 weeks, extends social-distancing guidelines through April 30

 "How do you go from 10 to 20 to 30,000, to 300,000 [masks] -- even though this is different," Trump asked.
 "Something is going on, and you ought to look into it as reporters.
 Where are the masks going?
 Are they going out the back door?
 How do you go from 10,000 to 300,000?
 And, we have that in a lot of different places.
 So, somebody should probably look into that.
 I just don’t see from a practical standpoint how that's possible to go from that to that, and we have that happening in numerous places."

-Pressed on the matter later at the briefing, Trump called on New Yorkers to "check" Gov. Andrew Cuomo and de Blasio as to the changing mask numbers.
+Pressed on the matter later at the briefing, Trump called on New Yorkers to "check" Gov. Andrew Cuomo and de Blasio, both Democrats, about the changing mask numbers.
 "People should check them, because there's something going on."
 He asserted that it could be "something worse than hoarding."

+Cuomo said earlier this month that some people were stealing medical supplies.
+"Not just people taking a couple or three, I mean just actual thefts of those products," Cuomo said.
+"I've asked the state police to do an investigation, look at places that are selling masks, medical equipment, protective wear, feeding the anxiety."

-Furious nurses staged protests outside of Jacobi Hospital’s Emergency Room in the Bronx over the weekend, claiming there is a dangerous shortage of masks and gloves there.
-Sean Petty, a pediatric nurse at Jacobi, the hospital, told the New York Post: 'We need billions of N95 masks.
-This policy that was put out by the CDC is killing nurses.
+Furious nurses staged protests outside of Jacobi Hospital’s emergency room in the Bronx over the weekend, claiming there was a dangerous shortage of masks and gloves there.
+Sean Petty, a pediatric nurse at the hospital, told the New York Post: 'We need billions of N95 masks.
+This policy that was put out by the [Centers for Disease Control and Prevention] is killing nurses.
 We already lost our first nurse in New York City.
 We’re gonna lose more.”

 Trump remarked that "many of the states are stocked up" on various critical supplies including ventilators -- although, he added, "some don't admit it."
 Later, Trump suggested that "there's a question as to hoarding of ventilators" in which some hospitals may be keeping the devices in case of a major problem in the future.

-Additionally, Trump touted "some interesting" therapeutics that "will be announced over the next few weeks."
+In addition to the waived copays and deductibles, Trump touted "some interesting" therapeutics that "will be announced over the next few weeks."
 He said he has been working on getting a system that could sterilize health-care workers' masks up to 20 times more quickly approved by the Food and Drug Administration.

-The president maintained distance from other speakers at the briefing, and referenced social-distancing guidelines as soon as he took to the podium.
-"Appreciate everybody being here -- beautiful day in the Rose Garden," Trump remarked.
-"Tremendous distance between chairs."

-Additionally, Trump praised the U.S. Army Corps of Engineers and Federal Emergency Management Agency [FEMA] for turning New York City's Javits Center into a makeshift emergency hospital.
+Trump went on to praise the U.S. Army Corps of Engineers and Federal Emergency Management Agency [FEMA] for turning New York City's Javits Center into a makeshift emergency hospital.

 "It's an incredible, complex, top-of-the-line hospital.
 Everyone's trying to figure out how they did it," Trump said, noting that he was also unsure.
 "And, I was a good builder."